ICJIA/icjia-accessibility-portal/content/faqs.md

 **Example for a chart:**

 - **Alt text:** "Line graph showing agency grant funding from 2020-2025.
 Full data in table below."
-- **Below the image:** An accessible HTML table with the actual numbers
+- **Below the image:** An accessible HTML table with the actual numbers.

 **For infographics or images with lots of text:**